vasler/devicelab-ddd-hexa-demo/README.md

-# Phone Reservation Demo Application
+# Phone Booking Demo Application
 ## Overview
 The application is a demo/POC application of an application that serves a team of Mobile App testers\
-to manage (reserve/return) mobile phones for testing.\
+to manage (book/return) mobile phones for testing.\
-The Mobile Phones are reserved by the Administrator and also returned to the warehouse by the Administrator.
+The Mobile Phones are booked by the Administrator and also returned to the warehouse by the Administrator.

 When the app opens it will show a login screen, use admin/password for credentials, after logging in, a screen\
 with a list of registered testers will be shown.
 A tester can be selected after which a new screen is shown.\
-The new screen shows mobile phones which the tester has reserved and also a list of phones available for reservation.\
+The new screen shows mobile phones which the tester has booked and also a list of phones available for booking.\
-On this page the phones can be reserved and returned.
+On this page the phones can be booked and returned.

 There is still lots left to be desired:
 - security (CSRF for example, in-memory user credentials, ...)